ingsoft-famaf/HoustonWHAP/srs/uses_cases.md

 * Use case # 13: Create new user sub task.
     * Principal actor: User.
-    * Precondition: The user is login on the system and select a task.
+    * Precondition: User has Internet connection, a browser installed, an account in the system, is already logged in and has already created a task at least, and the Web Server is running.
     * Successful scenario:
         1. The user select "Create sub task".
         2. The system sign a form to complete with nexts elements: Title, Descriptión, date and time to finish.